kpenfound/go-desk/README.md

 Hashicorp Eng-serv hackathon spring 2021

 My standing desk has a bluetooth interface.
-Let’s see if we can move it with Go
+Let’s see if we can move it with Go and a public API for fun interactive-ness.

 ## Idea